The Narcissist's Self-Defeating and Self-Destructive Behaviours

 The narcissist often engages in self-defeating and self-destructive behaviors.
 Can you tell me more about it?

-We can group -defeating and self-destructive behaviors according to their underlying motivation:
+We can group self-defeating and self-destructive behaviors according to their underlying motivation:

 Reckless, Impulsive, and Intermittent Explosive (Rage-related) Behaviors - Click on the links to read these articles: